 "You're a smart one, Cygnus, quick to catch on.
 I require only one thing in return.
 Your word."

 "My word for what?"

-"That one day, when I ask you to honour this debt, you will," He spoke calmly, eyes fixated on Cygnus' blue ones.
+"That one day when I ask you to honour this debt, you will," he spoke calmly, his eyes fixed on Cygnus's blue ones.

 Needless to say, Cygnus was perplexed.
 From what he'd started dreaming up in the span of a few seconds, what the boy had actually asked for was a far cry.
-There was no denying that the condition was odd though and Cygnus wondered his motives.
-Still, he reasoned, he owed the boy whatever he wanted and there was no choice for him but to say yes, motive or not.
+There was no denying that the condition was odd, though, and Cygnus wondered about his motives.
+Still, he reasoned, he owed the boy whatever he wanted, and there was no choice for him but to say yes, motive or not.

 Tom reached out and shook the boy's hand, a peculiar throb of magic running between their fingers.
-It couldn't have been an Unbreakable Vow or an Oath, but it was a magical acknowledgement.
+It couldn't have been an Unbreakable Vow, but it was a magical acknowledgement.
 Cygnus Black and Tom Riddle had struck a deal.

 Tom gave another smirk before releasing his hand and saying, "I'm Tom Riddle, by the way."